vlad-bezden/requirejstest/modules/README.md

 <script data-main="./main" async
   src="https://cdnjs.cloudflare.com/ajax/libs/require.js/2.1.18/require.min.js"></script>
 ```
-this way it loads modules asynchroniously.
+this way it loads modules asynchroniously. **data-main** attribute tells the loader what module to load first, whenever the module is ready.

 If I were using